Are you feeling bad and don't know why?

 High blood pressure

-Taste & Skin problems
+Taste and skin problems

 Advances in technology have resulted to an ever-increasing amount of toxic elements in the environment and even in our own body.
 These elements may accumulate inside the body and may cause some minor changes.
 Over the years, however, the alterations can become really extensive that it can trigger several physical abnormalities.